Noctilux

 The name Noctilux is used by Leica to designate their camera lenses with the widest maximum aperture.
 Lenses with that name have been in production since 1966.
 So far all Noctilux lenses have been made for the Leica M mount.

 History

 The name Noctilux is a combination of Nocti, which is derived from the word nocturnal, while Lux is Latin for light.

+Work on aspherical lens surfaces at Leica began as early as 1957, and a prototype Summaron 35mm f/2.8 ASPH featuring two aspherical surfaces was produced in 1958, though it never entered production.
+A 52mm f/1 ASPH prototype with two aspherical surfaces followed in 1959, but was abandoned because the image quality wide open was deemed insufficient.
+The first prototypes of what would become the Noctilux were produced in April 1964, designed by Helmut Marx and Paul Sindel.
+Marx was generally regarded as the successor to Professor Max Berek as head of photographic lens design at Leica in Wetzlar.